jessecu2024/jessecu2024.github.io/_pages/about.md

 I am a final-year Ph.D. candidate at the Department of Computer Science, City University of Hong Kong.
 I am supervised by Prof. Xiaohua Jia.

-❤️ My passion passion has always been centered around ensuring reliability and security, whether it's in the realms of AI, distributed systems, blockchain, or cybersecurity.
+❤️ My passion has always been centered around ensuring reliability and security, whether it's in the realms of AI, distributed systems, blockchain, or cybersecurity.
 I am dedicated to bridging the gap between technical advancements and their practical applications in our daily lives.

 ### ⭐ Research Interests
 - Large Model Learning and Unlearning